duckie/json_backbone/README.md

 # More to come

-`nested_container` is still under active development, improvements are to come.
+`json_backbone` is still under active development, improvements are to come.
 Some flaws or bugs may remain, but the container and the serializer have been tested on huge randomized datasets.

 Some ideas:
 * Genericity : `std::wstring` has not been tested